rackerlabs/design-system/_component_design/breadcrumbs.md

 ## When to use

-When using breadcrumbs, keep the following in mind:

-- Keep the breadcrumbs brief and as minimal as possible.
-- Ensure the breadcrumbs go on the top of the page, above the header, and only show up on the second level of your app and deeper.

-Use breadcrumbs on Rackspace sub-pages to let the user know where they are in the page hierarchy.
-Do not use breadcrumbs on the first layer of any multi-layered module, only use breadcrumbs on the second level of nesting and deeper within a module.

-Breadcrumbs offer a way to articulate the platform architecture in a way the user can understand.
-Breadcrumbs also aims to improve way-finding and navigation.

-- __Where am I?
-Way-finding:__ Breadcrumbs explain where a user is in the hierarchy of an application.
-- __How can I go upstream?
-Navigation:__ Breadcrumbs show the architecture of the application so that a user can escape out of their current view easily.
+Use breadcrumbs when you want to improve web application way-finding and navigation.
+Breadcrumbs help the user understand their location within an application, and provide an easy way for the user to navigate out of their current view.

 {% endcolumn %}